AI Development

 SymptomLikely cause and fix

 ImportError: No module named dx_engine The script is running under the system Python instead of the bundled venv.
-Invoke /usr/lib/libdxrt/dxrt-venv/bin/python or source the venv first.
+Invoke /opt/sixfab-dx/venv/bin/python directly, or source /opt/sixfab-dx/venv/bin/activate first.

 Cannot open /dev/dxrt0 inside container Missing --privileged or --device /dev/dxrt0.
 Add both to docker run or the compose file.

-Extremely low FPS on YOLO Model compiled without PPU support; post-processing runs on the CPU.
-Recompile with --ppu.
+Extremely low FPS on YOLO Model compiled without PPU support.
+Add a ppu block to the .cfg file and recompile.

 Compile fails with unsupported operator The ONNX graph contains an attention block or transformer operator.
 Switch to a CNN-based architecture; transformers are not supported on the current runtime.

-What FPS can I expect on the ALPON DX-M1?
+What FPS can I expect on the ALPON X5 AI DX-M1?

-With PPU (Post-Processing Unit) support enabled, a YOLO-nano class detector reaches approximately 50 FPS at 1280 x 720 and 20 to 25 FPS at 1920 x 1080 on the DEEPX DX-M1.
+With PPU support enabled, a YOLO-nano class detector reaches approximately 50 FPS at 1280 × 720 and 20 to 25 FPS at 1920 × 1080 on the DEEPX DX-M1.
 Larger YOLO variants scale down proportionally.
-Actual throughput depends on model variant, input resolution, pre-processing path, and whether PPU is compiled into the graph.
+Actual throughput depends on the model variant, input resolution, pre-processing path, and whether PPU is compiled into the graph.

 YOLO throughput reference